yot678/copy-of-task-by-yotam/README.md

 ## Author
-I copied his task with my code and bot, also I copied it using ai.
+I copied my teachers task with my code and bot, also I copied it using ai.
 The code uses a sort of minmax with adjusted weights using ai, won in a school contest with it

 This task was created by [Niv Seker](https://github.com/sekerniv).

 For any questions or further assistance, feel free to reach out!